hareld10/google-maps-scraper/README.md

 1. **Web Scraping Script:** `web_scraping_script.py` scrapes business data from Google Maps based on a specified service and location and saves this data to an Excel file.
 2. **Email Extraction Script:** `email_extraction_script.py` reads the generated Excel file, visits each business website, and extracts email addresses, saving the results to a new Excel file.

-## Prerequisites

-- Python 3.x
-- Google Chrome (or any compatible browser)
-- ChromeDriver (for Selenium)

 ## Installation

 1. **Clone the repository:**